• Skip to primary navigation

 • Bake in the oven for 40-45 minutes until the edges are bubbly and the top is a deep golden brown.

-• Let cool before serving, this allows the filling to thicken and prevents burnt tongues.
+• Let cool before serving, this allows the filling to thicken.

 Serve your delicious homemade cherry crisp warm with a scoop of vanilla ice cream for a tasty dessert.
 What do you like to eat with your cherry crisps?
 Share in the comments below!